LennyDZ/EPIC-QEC/docs/qec_primitives.md

 - The ID of the gadget using the primitive.

 From these data, the `compile` method must build the following:
-- A list of strings, which are the Stim instructions or gates.
+- A `QuantumProgram` containing `QProgOperation`s for the Stim instructions or gates.
+Add physical qubits with `program.add_qubit(...)` and operations with `program.add_operation(...)`.
 - A list of `Measurement`s.
-Each time we add an `MZ` instruction to the Stim code, we must add a corresponding measurement to the list that will be returned.
+Each measurement operation should carry the corresponding measurement's ID in its `measurement_id` field.
 - A list of `Detector`s.
 They define parity constraints as sets of `Measurement`s.
 - A new, updated `DetectorGraphPort`.
 This is a dictionary that contains knowledge about the state of each node, or physical qubit, when entering the primitive.
 It is used to build detectors that depend on measurements from both the previous and the current primitive.